apsislabs/apsisio/_drafts/bash_completion.md

-Some of my customizations include bash aliases for my most used git commands. `ga` is short for `git add`, `gap` is short for `git add -p`, etc. I also like to have a colorized `cat` and `less` available to me using [Pygments](http://pygments.org/).
+Some of my customizations include bash aliases for my most used git commands. `ga` is short for `git add`, `gap` is short for `git add -p`, etc. I also like to have a syntax highlighted `cat` and `less` available to me using [Pygments](http://pygments.org/).

 Today I added something I've wanted for a long time: a `cd` that works relative to the directory I do most of my development work in.
 Now I can run `cdx subdir_of_x` and it will take me to `~/x/subdir_of_x`.

+You may be wondering "Why use precious kilobytes of storage and hours of time writing this up!?"
+And you'd be corect.
+By itself, this is not worthy of a blog post.
+I, however, also added autocompletion for the contents of that directory, and *that* is worth writing about.

-What follows is a primer on bash autocompletion and a tiny bit of bash programming.
+What follows is a short tutorial on bash autocompletion and a tiny bit of bash programming information.
+It assumes you have a working knowledge of programming, and at least passing familiarity with your terminal.

 ## The Function

 In and of itself, this a very easy function[^1] to write.
-In your `~/.bashrc`:
+In your `~/.bashrc` add:

 ```
 function cdx {